jhgaylor/k8s-load-demo-ui/README.md

+# Running locally

+To run locally, you need to indicate to the go binary that we are external to a cluster.

+`go run main.go --external --kubeconfig /Users/jake/.kube/config`

 # How to ship a new release?

 Publish code to github on master and docker hub's automated build service will publish a docker image @ `jhgaylor/k8s-load-demo-api`.
 The deployment pulls it from docker's public repository.